sj19217/CS-Coursework/Interpreter/process.md

   * Oh wait I already wrote convertTo_uint to manage it myself
   * Basically, some pointer arithmetic meant that while it was meant to find address 0x00000042 it looked for 0x42000000
   * More problems with endianness in exec_MOV_reg.
 Tried to fix with convertTo_str but this caused a segfault.
 Just did it in place instead.
+  * Went through whole program and looked for any changes between chars and ints relying on endianness
+    * Made other convertTo functions
+  * Made def_CMP set comparisons to 0 before acting